Trump calls on Federal Reserve official to resign after official accuses her of mortgage fraud

 Trump appointed two members of the Fed's board in his first term, Christopher Waller and Michelle Bowman.
 Both dissented July 30 from the central bank's decision to keep its rate unchanged, in favor of a rate cut.

 Another Fed governor, Adriana Kugler, stepped down unexpectedly Aug.
-1, and Trump has appointed one of his economic advisers, Stephen Miran, to fill out the remainder of her term until January.
+1, and Trump has nominated one of his economic advisers, Stephen Miran, to fill out the remainder of her term until January.

 If Trump is able to replace Cook, the first Black woman to serve on the Fed's board, as well as Kugler, that would give him a clear majority on the board of governors.
 If Powell leaves the board when his term as chair ends next May, then Trump will be able to fill a fifth spot.
 However, Powell could stay on the board until early 2028 after finishing his term as chair.